Writing a Great Internship or Job Resume

 Use Concise Language in Your Resume

 Be specific in describing your experiences.
-Avoid clichés like “responsibilities or duties included” on the resume and get to the point by identifying your experiences in a concise manner.
+Avoid clichés like “responsibilities or duties included” on the resume and get to the point by concisely identifying your experiences.
 Begin each phrase with an action verb (assisted, performed, created) and avoid the use of personal pronouns (I, me, you, they, their) and articles (a, an, the).

 Proofread Your Resume